ashishk831/Final-THC/README.md

 ## Training Pipeline
 Our standard training pipeline consists of several steps:

-* ``data_preprocessing``:- data_preprocessing
+* ``data_preprocessing``:- We will take the raw data and process it to standard polished data for model training.

-* ``data_split``:- This operator will split the dataset into two part.
+* ``data_split``:- This pipeline will split the dataset into two part.
 On first part the model will be trained and on second set model will be tested.

-* ``model_training``:- This operator is used to train model on dataset.
+* ``model_training``:- This pipeline is used to train model on dataset using hyperparameter.

-* ``model_evaluation``:- This operator is used to evaluate the model performance.
+* ``model_evaluation``:- This pipeline is used to evaluate the model performance.

 Below is the pipeline workflow which we will implement in this project.

-## Model Selection Pipeline
-In model training pipeline we have used ensemble learning with DecisionTreeClassifier, RandomForestClassifier, AdaBoostClassifier and GradientBoostingClassifier.
-Once model training is completed then model evaluatoin will be executed.
-Then we will created model selection pipeline which compare the model and select the best model.

-* ``model_selection_operator``:- In model training operator we used multiple ML algorithm to train model.
-In this operator we will compare the different model and choose the best model.

-## Model Prediction Pipeline
-As we have half million test record on which model is neither training or tested.
-We will use this data set to check how good is our model.

-* ``model_prediction_operator``:- This operator is used to predict the model on new unseen dataset.

 ## Model Monitoring and Log Analysis

 ![image](https://github.com/ashishk831/Final-THC/assets/81232686/9fda8085-5ce2-408f-a75b-d0c8771edf5c)

-In Airflow we can also monitor the logs, DAGS generate log when the pipeline is executed.
+In Kedro we can also monitor the logs, generated when pipeline is trigged.
 Below is the image.
 ![image](https://github.com/ashishk831/Final-THC/assets/81232686/15a2555b-4761-4fa2-92a4-06f78eed9db6)